Skip to content

 Icechunk is currently designed to support the Zarr V3 Specification.
 Using it today requires installing the latest pre-release of Zarr Python 3.

-To get started, let's create a new Icechunk store.
-We recommend creating your store on S3 to get the most out of Icechunk's cloud-native design.
-However, you can also create a store on your local filesystem.
+To get started, let's create a new Icechunk repository.
+We recommend creating your repo on S3 to get the most out of Icechunk's cloud-native design.
+However, you can also create a repo on your local filesystem.

 storage_config = icechunk.StorageConfig.s3_from_env(